 Do you lose your cool every time your child answers back or turns up the TV volume?
-While feeling angry is absolutely normal, reacting angrily can have a lasting effect on your children.
+While feeling angry is absolutely normal, reacting angrily to the slightest of triggers can have a lasting effect on your children.
 Studies show that parents who frequently lose their tempers raise children who are less empathetic, more depressed and more aggressive.
-They could also have anger management issues as adults.
+Children of such parents could also end up having anger management issues when they grow up.

 However, if you use a calm, controlled approach to manage your anger, you can turn common anger triggers into teaching moments for your child and ensure a happy, pleasant environment at home.